REMATRIATION: A Spiritual Relationship

 - raising awareness & knowledge of historic truths impacting Indigenous Peoples; and

-- taking actions toward right relationships with autonomous Native Nations and Native Peoples.
+- taking actions toward right relationships with sovereign Native Nations and Native Peoples.

 Decolonization and spirituality are inextricably linked. ~George J Sefa Dei

 “Our friend has spoken of the barbarities which have been practiced towards the Indians, and of their present condition of degradation in contrast with their condition when William Penn landed on this continent.
 It occurred to me to ask if Friends were truly alive to their situation and to the fact of the treatment they have received from the agents who have been employed by the government and who have wronged them so shamefully, whether there would not have been more frequent and more earnest protests and appeals to the government on their behalf.
 We have not considered the wrongs of Indians as our own.
 We have aided in driving them further and further west, until, as the poor Indians said, ‘You will drive us away, until we go beyond the setting sun.’
 I wonder if, with the profession we Friends have made, of care for the Indians, we have been active enough in our labor.”